Carbon Offsetting Program

 Carbon offsetting programs provide solutions to cut carbon emissions.
 It also lowers pollution much more quickly than you can as an individual/single business.
 It can improve Sustainable Development Goals related to environmental protection.

-As part of your donation to SiM Carbon Offsetting Campaign, you will qualify for 3 tons of carbon credits to off-set your personal carbon footprint.
-These credits normally retail at $21.
+As part of your donation to SIM Carbon Offsetting Campaign, you will qualify for 3 tons of carbon credits to off-set your personal carbon footprint.

 The world annual average per person carbon emissions are currently estimated to be 6.8 tons.
 Of course, this varies by country; nevertheless, you will certainly be procuring a significant portion of credits towards offsetting your own personal carbon footprint! (source: Climate Watch – World Resources Institute)